Signs of Lunesta Abuse

 Addiction treatment centers also help former users break their psychological dependence on Lunesta.
 This is achieved through various methods of therapy, such as cognitive behavioral therapy and group counseling.
 Support groups and relapse prevention education also play a large role in the treatment process.

-If you or someone you love is struggling with Lunesta addiction, please contact us now for help finding the best treatment option.
+If you or someone you love is struggling with Lunesta addiction, please contact a treatment specialist for help finding the best treatment option.

 Get started on the road to recovery.